Littleton Food Co-op

 2. Democratic Member Control

 Cooperatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
-Men and women serving as elected representatives are accountable to the membership.
+Those serving as elected representatives are accountable to the membership.
 In primary cooperatives, members have equal voting rights (one member, one vote) and cooperatives at other levels are also organized in a democratic manner.

 3. Member Economic Participation